onsemi (NASDAQ:ON) Shares Gap Down on Insider Selling

 onsemi Trading Up 6.4 %

-onsemi (NASDAQ:ON – Get Rating) last released its quarterly earnings results on Monday, February 6th.
-The semiconductor company reported $1.32 earnings per share for the quarter, beating analysts’ consensus estimates of $1.27 by $0.05. onsemi had a net margin of 22.85% and a return on equity of 42.09%.
-The company had revenue of $2.10 billion during the quarter, compared to the consensus estimate of $2.08 billion.
-During the same period in the previous year, the business earned $1.09 earnings per share.
-The firm’s quarterly revenue was up 13.9% on a year-over-year basis.
-On average, analysts forecast that onsemi will post 4.52 earnings per share for the current year.
+onsemi (NASDAQ:ON – Get Rating) last issued its quarterly earnings results on Monday, February 6th.
+The semiconductor company reported $1.32 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.27 by $0.05.
+The firm had revenue of $2.10 billion during the quarter, compared to the consensus estimate of $2.08 billion. onsemi had a return on equity of 42.09% and a net margin of 22.85%.
+The company’s revenue for the quarter was up 13.9% on a year-over-year basis.
+During the same quarter last year, the company posted $1.09 EPS.
+On average, equities research analysts expect that onsemi will post 4.52 EPS for the current year.

-onsemi announced that its board has authorized a share repurchase plan on Monday, February 6th that allows the company to repurchase $3.00 billion in shares.
-This repurchase authorization allows the semiconductor company to purchase up to 8.1% of its stock through open market purchases.
-Stock repurchase plans are usually an indication that the company’s management believes its shares are undervalued.
+onsemi announced that its board has authorized a share buyback program on Monday, February 6th that permits the company to repurchase $3.00 billion in shares.
+This repurchase authorization permits the semiconductor company to buy up to 8.1% of its stock through open market purchases.
+Stock repurchase programs are generally a sign that the company’s board of directors believes its stock is undervalued.

 About onsemi